Smoothieware/Smoothie-video-tutorials/README.md

 * Tour of the various extension boards
 * How to protect a board with a fuse
 * Quick rundown of all you need to do to get a Smoothie to work, without details, just to get an idea of the process
+* Demonstrate inverting pins both for reading and writing